Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 56 points only two times this season.
+- Georgia and its opponents have combined for 56 points only two times this year.

-- Tennessee and its opponents have combined to score more than 56 points in seven of nine games this season.
+- Tennessee's games have gone over 56 points in seven of nine chances this season.

+- The combined points per game average of the two teams, 76.6, is 20.6 points above Saturday's over/under.

-- Saturday's over/under is 20.6 points lower than the two team's combined 76.6 points per game average.
+- This contest's over/under is 21.2 points more than the 34.8 these two squads combine to allow per game this season.

-- The 34.8 combined points per game that these two squads have allowed this season are 21.2 fewer than the 56 total in this contest.

-- Bulldogs games have an average total of 49.6 points this season, 6.4 fewer than Saturday's over/under.

 Georgia Stats and Trends

-- The Bulldogs have been favored by 20.5 points or more five times this season and have covered the spread in two of them.
+- This season, the Bulldogs have just two against the spread wins in five games as a favorite of 20 points or more.

-- Georgia's games this year have gone over the point total three times in nine opportunities (33.3%).
+- Georgia's games this year have gone over the total in three out of nine opportunities (33.3%).

-- When Georgia records more than 28.2 points, it is 5-3 against the spread and 8-0 overall.
+- Georgia is 5-3 against the spread and 8-0 overall this season when the team records more than 28.2 points.

-- In games that Georgia piles up over 418.0 yards, the team is 3-2 against the spread and 5-0 overall.
+- Georgia is 3-2 against the spread and 5-0 overall when the team churns out more than 418.0 yards.

 - This year, the Bulldogs have turned the ball over 11 times, while the Volunteers have forced 11.